Venkatesh-Guntreddi/Glaucoma_detection_using_ensemble_learning/README.md

 ## Dataset

 The project utilizes the **ORIGA (Online Retinal Fundus Image Database for Glaucoma Analysis)** dataset, specifically a subset provided as `Glaucoma.zip` and `glaucoma.csv`.
+Due to its size, the dataset files are not directly included in this repository.

+**Download Instructions:**
+To run this project, you need to download the dataset and place it in the correct directory.
+1. Download `Glaucoma.zip` and `glaucoma.csv` from [**Your Dataset Download Link Here**](https://www.kaggle.com/datasets/venkatesh0003/glaucoma).
+2. Place `glaucoma.csv` directly in the root of your cloned project directory (e.g., `/content/glaucoma.csv` if running in Colab, or `./glaucoma.csv` locally).
+3. Unzip `Glaucoma.zip` into a directory structure such that the images are accessible at `[YOUR_PROJECT_ROOT]/ORIGA/ORIGA/Images`.
+For example, if you unzip it, you might get a folder named `ORIGA` containing another `ORIGA` folder inside, and then an `Images` folder.
+Ensure this path aligns with `"/content/ORIGA/ORIGA/Images"` or your adjusted local path.

 * **Images**: Fundus images stored in `.jpg` format.
 * **CSV**: Contains metadata, including filenames and Glaucoma diagnosis labels (0: No Glaucoma, 1: Glaucoma).